Pterostylis microglossa

-Pterostylis microglossa, commonly known as the Kalbarri shell orchid, is a species of orchid endemic to the south-west of Western Australia.
+Pterostylis microglossa, commonly known as Kalbarri shell orchid, is a species of orchid endemic to the south-west of Western Australia.
 Non-flowering plants have a rosette of leaves flat on the ground but flowering plants lack a rosette and have a flowering stem with leaves and a single green, white and brownish-red flower.

 Description

 Pterostylis microglossa is a terrestrial, perennial, deciduous, herb with an underground tuber.
 Non-flowering plants have a rosette of more or less round leaves and sometimes the plants form colonies so that the rosette leaves cover an area of several square metres.
 Flowering plants lack a rosette but have a single green, white and brownish-red flower 20-25 mm long and 8-10 mm wide on a flowering stem 50-120 mm high.
 There are between four and six leaves 10-25 mm long and 3-6 mm wide on the flowering stem.
 The dorsal sepal and petals are fused, forming a hood or "galea" over the column, the dorsal sepal with a short point.
 The lateral sepals are held close to the galea and have erect, tips 12-15 mm long.
 The labellum is short but just visible above the sinus between the lateral sepals.
 Flowering occurs in June and July.